DIY Lightweight Zipper Pulls

 Sometimes, it’s the little things that matter; the attention to detail.

 I was testing out a hammock the other day that had a zippered bug net, but visibly missing were adequate zipper pulls.
 To clarify, the metal zipper tabs were there, they were just a little hard to find and grab, especially with gloved hands, or in low light when I’m fumbling around looking for a quick exit.
-This wasn’t the first time I’ve been in a hammock that lacked good zipper pulls, in fact most hammocks lack this useful accessory1.
+This wasn’t the first time I’ve been in a hammock that lacked good zipper pulls, in fact most hammocks lack this useful accessory[1.
+To be fair, tents often omit them too :)].
 Oh, the inhumanity!

 My personal preference is for simple, lightweight solutions, so I’m not really interested in “fancy” zipper pulls with extra plastic hardware or integrated LED lights, etc. I just want something that is bright (visible), easy to grab, secure, and easy to attach.
 Enter the lightweight zipper pull: